 John Foster GNSM, LRAM, PGCE, FISM

-John studied piano with Kendall Taylor and Dennis Matthews (masterclasses).
-He has worked extensively as accompanist for singers and instrumentalists and in chamber groups, including the Lydian Trio.
-He has performed in UK, Jersey, France, Germany and Hong Kong, (including radio broadcasts).
+John studied piano with Kendall Taylor and, in masterclasses, with Dennis Matthews.
+He has worked extensively as accompanist for singers and instrumentalists and also in chamber groups, including the Lydian Trio.
+He has performed throughout the UK and in Jersey, France, Germany and Hong Kong (including radio broadcasts).
 John taught for 16 years at RNCM Junior College and is a former Director of St Cecilia Chamber Music Trust.
-Currently, he performs, teaches/coaches pianists and singers, is an adjudicator for The British and International Federation of Festivals and is an ABRSM grade and diploma examiner, trainer and moderator, nationally and internationally.
+Currently, he performs, teaches/coaches pianists and singers, is an adjudicator for the British and International Federation of Festivals and also an ABRSM grade and diploma examiner, trainer and moderator, nationally and internationally.

 Primary Music Makers and Primary Choral

 Tim studied at the University of Sheffield where he was awarded B.Mus (Hons) and M.Mus degrees (being twice awarded the prestigious Julian Payne Academic Prize).
 He is also a fully qualified teacher and was awarded the Cert.GSMD(A) by the Guildhall School of Music and Drama.
 Tim is Vocal Coordinator (part of the Senior Manager for Bath & North East Somerset Music Service).